llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/pointer-arithmetic-on-polymorphic-object.rst

 different from its dynamic type is undefined behavior.
 Finding pointers where the static type contains a virtual member function is a good heuristic, as the pointer is likely to point to a different, derived class.

-This check corresponds to the SEI Cert rule `CTR56-CPP: Do not use pointer arithmetic on polymorphic objects <https://wiki.sei.cmu.edu/confluence/display/cplusplus/CTR56-CPP.+Do+not+use+pointer+arithmetic+on+polymorphic+objects>`_.

 Example: